Automobile Pavilion

 Changes in Press Technology

 Press processing was employed for most of the figuration of steel plates in the manufacturing of the first generation Toyota Crown in 1955.
 A 600-ton press machine by Danly in the U. S. is exhibited.
 Installed at Toyota’s Motomachi Plant completed in 1960, this machine was a breakthrough at the time.
 This press machine dramatically increased the productivity by enabling quick changes of dies and greatly influenced the domestic press machines subsequently produced.
-You will feel the awe in crafting when you watch the biggest exhibit in the museum moving.
+You will feel the awe in Making Things(“Monozukuri”) when you watch the biggest exhibit in the museum moving.

 video-car0502